mrmacright/Metal-HUD-Mobile-Config/README.md

 and to many others who have helped!
 Thanks

 ## ChatGPT
-This app has been built with ChatGPT
+Built with the help of ChatGPT